 b) no incisions,

 The whole concept of minimally invasive ablative therapy is an exciting frontier in which the Scionti Prostate Center has taken the lead.
-We have the ability to target thermal energy (extreme heat or cold) to specific tumors, or to the entire gland if that is necessary.
-Our leading treatments are HIFU (High Intensity Focused Ultrasound) and Cryotherapy (freezing).
-Between these two treatments,
+We have the ability to use advanced MRI fusion to target specific tumor regions in the prostate or to treat the entire gland if that is necessary.
+Our most effective and precise treatment is MRI Fusion Guided HIFU.
+Dr. Scionti has pioneered the MRI Mapped Energy Modulated HIFU Technique ( MMM Triple M HIFU)

-Dr. Scionti is a pioneer in minimally invasive prostate cancer treatment and was formerly the Director of Prostate Cancer Ablative Surgery at the Joel E. Smilow Comprehensive Prostate Cancer Center at NYU Langone Medical Center in New York City.
+Dr. Scionti was formerly the Director of Prostate Cancer Ablative Surgery at the Joel E. Smilow Comprehensive Prostate Cancer Center at NYU Langone Medical Center in New York City.